Volkswagen AG (VOW3.F) (ETR:VOW3) Given a €180.00 Price Target at Sanford C. Bernstein

-Sanford C. Bernstein set a €180.00 ($211.76) price objective on Volkswagen AG (VOW3.F) (ETR:VOW3) in a research note released on Monday morning, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Sanford C. Bernstein set a €180.00 ($211.76) target price on Volkswagen AG (VOW3.F) (ETR:VOW3) in a research report released on Monday morning, Borsen Zeitung reports.
+The brokerage currently has a neutral rating on the stock.

 Volkswagen AG manufactures and sells automobiles primarily in Europe, North America, South America, and the Asia-Pacific.
 The company operates in four segments: Passenger Cars and Light Commercial Vehicles, Commercial Vehicles, Power Engineering, and Financial Services.
 The Passenger Cars and Light Commercial Vehicles segment develops vehicles and engines, and light commercial vehicles; and produces and sells passenger cars and related parts.